Harold Hunter (basketball): Coaching career

 Hunter coached the boys and girls basketball teams at Williston School in Wilmington, North Carolina, during the 1950–51 season.
 He served as athletic director and coach of the football, basketball, track and tennis teams at P. S. Jones High School in Washington, North Carolina from 1952 to 1954.
 Hunter returned to Williston from 1954 to 1957.

 Hunter served as an assistant coach for the Tigers basketball team from 1957 to 1959.
 In 1959, he became the head coach for the Tigers, succeeding outgoing coach John McLendon.
 He coached the Tigers for nine seasons from 1959 to 1968, leading the team to a 172–67 winning record, including four instances of more than twenty wins in a row.
 Seventeen of Hunter's Tennessee State players were drafted into the NBA.
 Hunter holds the record as the second-winningest men's basketball coach in Tennessee State's history.

 Hunter became the first African American to coach the U.S. men's Olympic basketball team in 1968, leading them during their tour of the Soviet Union and Europe.
-He took the U.S. team to a victory over the Soviet national basketball team in a game held in Minsk, present-day Belarus.
+He took the U.S. team to a victory over the Soviet national basketball team in a game held in Minsk, part of Belarus.

 Hunter also became the first African American to lead both men's and women's teams to the National Association of Intercollegiate Athletics (NAIA) national basketball tournament.
 He later coached both men's and women's college basketball at Xavier University of Louisiana from May 1974 to 1977; as an assistant coach for Dillard University's women's team under head coach Mary Teamer during the 1980s; and at Southern University from 1986 to 1991.
 All of these schools are in New Orleans.

 He began coaching Xavier's Gold Rush basketball team in May 1974 following the departure of previous coach Bob Hopkins.
-Under Hunter, the team placed 11–9 in the 1974–75 season (including his first seven games with the team), 12–15 in the 1975–76 season, and won six games during the 1976–77 season.
+Under Hunter, the team placed 11–9 in the 1974–75 season (winning his first seven games with the team), 12–15 in the 1975–76 season, but only won six games during the 1976–77 season.
 He was succeeded as coach by Bernard Griffith in 1977.
-He encouraged the players to participate in charitable activities: In 1975, the team repainted the university's St. Michael's residence hall during summer break., and they played an exhibition game to benefit the Big Brothers of Greater New Orleans on November 8, 1975.
+During his tenure, he encouraged his players to participate in charitable activities: In 1975, the team repainted the university's St. Michael's residence hall during summer break., and they played an exhibition game to benefit the Big Brothers of Greater New Orleans on November 8, 1975.